rmaierlit/Enigma/README.md

 }
 ```

-Because the message is encrypted both on the client and the server, neither the user nor the Enigma administrators will all the information necessary to decrypt the tablet.
-Both sides have to work together during decryption.
+Because the message is encrypted both on the client and the server, neither the user nor the Enigma administrators will all the information necessary for decryption.
+Both sides will have to work together.
 This approach has several advantages:

 * Users do not need to "trust" Enigma to keep secret the contents of their messages, as the message field itself is already encrypted when sent to the server, and the server never sees the client-side passphrase.